Practical review

 The dispute is framed too narrowly

-Workers often focus on the insurer's headline conclusion and miss the actual engine of the dispute: an IME, a weak treating-doctor history, missing wage records, or a buried suitable-employment assumption.
+Workers often focus on the insurer's headline conclusion and miss the actual basis of the dispute: an IME, a weak treating-doctor history, missing wage records, or a buried suitable-employment assumption.
 By the time the matter reaches the PIC, that framing error makes the evidence look disconnected.

 Payment and treatment issues are treated as separate silos